Model Context Protocol (MCP) at First Glance: Studying the Security and Maintainability of MCP Servers: Implications

 \textbf{MCP developers must adopt proactive security practices to prevent credential exposure and related vulnerabilities.} Our findings reveal that sensitive credentials, e.g., API keys, service account secrets, and access tokens, are frequently left exposed in MCP server codebases (Section~\ref{sec:rq1}).
 These exposures pose immediate threats, including unauthorized system access, service abuse, and financial losses.
 Developers should integrate static application security testing (SAST) into their CI pipelines and adopt secure coding practices to mitigate these risks, as suggested in prior research~\cite{cruz2023open}.
 While tools like SonarQube can detect many low-hanging issues, we recommend extending this with MCP-specific tools (e.g., mcp-scan) to catch issues unique to the domain.
 In addition, teams should implement secure development workflows incorporating peer-reviewed pull requests, automated secret detection (e.g., GitLeaks), and environment-based credential management to reduce exposure risks~\cite{prates2025devsecops,basak2022practices}.

-\textbf{MCP developers should leverage proven ML and LLM-based techniques to detect and remediate code smells and bugs.} Our study finds that MCP servers exhibit code smells and bugs that closely mirror those observed in traditional software domains (Section~\ref{sec:rq2}).
+\textbf{MCP developers should leverage proven software engineering practices alongside emerging ML and LLM-based techniques to detect and remediate code smells and bugs.} Our study finds that MCP servers exhibit code smells and bugs that closely mirror those observed in traditional software domains (Section~\ref{sec:rq2}).
 This similarity allows practitioners to apply well-established techniques from the broader software engineering literature.
-Prior works demonstrate that FMs have potential to identify smells, generate human-like refactorings, and even provide semantic bug fixes~\cite{alomar2024refactor, wu2024ismell}.
-In the context of MCP development, these findings suggest multiple actionable paths: developers can integrate LLM-based tools for code smell and bug detection, adopt LLM-enhanced IDE assistants for reducing code smell while writing code, and leverage automated refactoring tools to resolve the existing code smells and bugs for long-term code quality.
+Prior studies demonstrate that adhering to established design patterns can reduce the proneness to code smells~\cite{alfadel2020empirical}, while specific refactoring techniques (e.g., \textit{Extract Method}, \textit{Pull Up Method}) can help to eliminate existing smells~\cite{lacerda2020code,fowler2018refactoring}.
+Complementing these traditional methods, recent works demonstrate that FMs can identify smells, generate human-like refactorings, and even provide semantic bug fixes~\cite{alomar2024refactor, wu2024ismell}.

+For MCP projects in particular, this opens several practical directions: developers may embed AI-assisted analyzers into their pre-commit hooks to automatically surface code smells and static bugs, rely on intelligent coding assistants within development environments (IDEs) to flag problematic constructs as code is written, and leverage automated refactoring tools to improve legacy components and reduce long-term technical debt systematically.
 Given the structural and behavioral parallels between MCP servers and traditional software systems, developers are encouraged to integrate these advanced tools into their workflows.
+From a scalability perspective, these interventions are relatively low overhead because they operate directly on source code and can be integrated into existing IDEs without requiring live server execution.